smitheric95/Web-Crawler/README.md

 ## Output

-The output of the crawler will be displayed in real time in the terminal window from which the project is run.
+The output of the crawler will be displayed in real time in the terminal window from which the project is run. <br>
+The crawler outputs:
+1. The URL and title of each page
+2. Outgoing, broken, and graphical (gif, jpg, jpeg, png) links
+3. Page duplicates (determined by hashing)
+4. 20 most common <i>stemmed</i> words and their document frequencies

-An example output file is listed in the project.
-Also, a compete term frequency matrix has will be exported to tf_matrix.csv.
+Also, a complete term frequency matrix will be exported to tf_matrix.csv.
+Example output files are listed in the project folder.

 ## Crawler Implementation